jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 states within the Stores can change over time, but *Actions can neither be updated nor destroyed* -- they should be immutable.

-This is a nice property of Stores, and allows them to be tested rather easily.
+This is a nice property of Flux , and allows Stores to be tested rather easily.

 ## Testing Stores